Columbus City Center

+Defunct mall in Ohio, U.S.

 Columbus City Center (known locally as City Center) was a 1250000 sqft, three-level shopping mall in Columbus, Ohio.
 It was located in the city's downtown, near the Ohio Statehouse, next to the Ohio Theatre, and connected to the Hyatt on Capitol Square hotel.
 The mall closed and was demolished in 2009.
 The mall had a large adjacent parking structure attached that remains in use.
 The parking structure has been joined, directly or via bridge respectively, to two 12 story structures, 250 S. High Street (completed in January 2016) and 80 on the Commons (80 East Rich Street), both of which feature lower level office spaces with residential spaces on the upper floors.

 At the time of its opening, City Center was Central Ohio's largest and most upscale shopping mall.
 However, a combination of factors soon stripped it of this status.